thegetty/cultural-heritage-mass-atrocities/content/part_5.md/32_eakin.md

 ---
-title: "When Peace Breaks Out: The Perils and Promise of “Afterwar“"
+title: "When Peace Breaks Out: The Perils and Promise of “Afterwar”"
 short_title: "When Peace Breaks Out"
 label: 32.
 weight: 57